PouyaPanahy/secured-azure-lib/README.md

 # Azure DevOps Prerequisites
 - Assuming you have a project in your organization level called Managed-Security
 - Assuming you have a pipeline that has been linked to this repository with read and write access
+- Assuming there is a service principal assigned as service connection in the project that has full access to the resourcegroup in Azure